How To Bulk Redirect Complicated URLs

 As you can see the concatenate function is referencing cells that contain portions of the URL and is inserting backslashes (and a period) back into the URLs’ structure.

 Once you have that it’s time to make the matches with VLOOKUP.
 Using the two columns that contain unique product information – column C and column J – use VLOOKUP to find each 404 product (column J) within an array of all new products (column C), and have it return our concatenated helper column – column F. The function will look like this:

 The VLOOKUP function is working like so:

 J2 – is the value you want to look up.
-Within the function its labeled ‘lookup_value’.
+Within the function, it's labeled ‘lookup_value’.

 $C$2:$F$6857 – defines the array within which your lookup value exists – column C – and includes the value you would like to return – column F. Within the function this is labeled ‘table_array’.
 VLOOKUP always looks through the first column in this array to match your lookup_value.

-4 – denotes the column within the array which you would like to return.
+4 – denotes the column within the array that you would like to return.
 Because we would like to return the complete URL related to the match, we return the concatenated column, column F. Within the function this is called ‘col_index_num’.

 0 – zero (or FALSE) tells VLOOKUP we want an exact match.
-Within the function it’s called ‘range_lookup’
+Within the function, it’s called ‘range_lookup’

 Copy and paste that VLOOKUP function to the bottom of your 404 list, copy columns L (404 URL) and column M – the matching 202 URL – then paste them as data into a new spreadsheet.
 You now have a 404 redirect map for thousands of complex URLs.